 Why have I switched some of my banking to EQ Bank?

-EQ Bank has a savings account called the EQ Bank Savings Plus Account that pays 2% on my savings.
+EQ Bank has a savings account called the Savings Plus Account that pays 1.70% on my savings.

-At this point, I have switched most of my daily bank transactions over to EQ, plus, considering the 2% interest on the savings account, I have left a decent float in my account.
+At this point, I have switched most of my daily bank transactions over to EQ Bank, plus, considering the 1.70% interest on the high-interest savings account, I have left a decent float in my account.

-Best of all, there’s no minimum deposit or monthly fee, EQ Bank provides unlimited Interact e-transfers, and deposits are CDIC insured, which in Canada, means that any deposit up to $100,000 is insured by the Canadian Government in the event of bank insolvency.
+Best of all, there’s no minimum deposit or everyday banking fees, EQ Bank provides unlimited Interact e-Transfers®, and deposits are CDIC insured, which in Canada, means that any deposit up to $100,000 is insured by the Canadian Government in the event of bank insolvency.